geoarrow/geoarrow/extension-types.md

   Implementations may implicitly import arrays with an unsupported edge type if the arrays do not contain edges.
-Implementations may otherwise import arrays with an unsupported edge type with an explicit opt-in from a user or a prominent warning.
+Implementations may otherwise import arrays with an unsupported edge type with an explicit opt-in from a user or if accompanied by a prominent warning.

 If all metadata keys are omitted, the `ARROW:extension:metadata` should also be omitted.